Kixiron/crunch-lang/README.md

 import 'directory.file' exposing *
 :: Now everything from `file` is exposed

+:: Importing a package/dependency
+:: The syntax is the same as for importing files, except the keyword `pkg` is used after `import` import pkg 'rand'

 :: Importing a dynamic library
 :: The syntax is the same as for importing files, except the keyword `lib` is used after `import` import lib 'my_library'